Finaps/technology-radar/.requirements/software-requirement-document.md

 ### 3.2 Hardware interface requirements

-The tool will be hosted remotely and will use HTTP communication protocol to move information form the back end to the end users, and vice versa.
+The tool will be hosted remotely (specifics are yet to be determined) and will use HTTP communication protocol to move information form the back end to the end users, and vice versa.

 ### 3.3 Software interface requirements

-The tool will be split into a front end (displaying the information on the radar itself and on the individual blips, as well as a back office front end containing interfaces to perform CRUD opperations), and a back end (controlling the CRUD opperations for the different individual blips, as well as managing sessions and database connections).
+The tool could be split into a radar view (displaying the information on the radar itself and on the individual blips, as well as a back office front end containing interfaces to perform CRUD opperations), and a back-office (controlling the CRUD opperations for the different individual blips, as well as change requests from Finaps engineers being from Pull Requests, or from the back-office request system).

 ### 3.4 Communication interface requirements

+For the first back-office alternative, the communication would be using a git repository and Pull Requests filled by Finaps engineers requesting for changes, and members of the Finaps Panel of Tech reviewing those PRs and giving feedback on them (approving them, rejecting them, or askin for forther clarification if needed).
+Once changes were accepted, they can be implementend into the radar.

-The tool will use embeded forms in the front end to gather and send information to and from de database through the back end.
-This applies for the CRUD opperations for the blips.
+For the seccond back-office alternative, the tool would use embeded forms in the front end to gather and send information to and from de database through the back end.
+This applies for the CRUD opperations for the blips, as well as embeded forms for Finaps engineers to submit change requests for the radar.
+These requests could be later revised and aproved or rejected form the back-office application itself and changes would be later implemented if aproved.

 ## 4. Non-functional Requirements